Should a person with a second or more DUI conviction in Georgia install an interlock or seek an interlock waiver?

 Exceptions to the General Rule:

-If you live out of state and your home state does not have compatible requirements, then an interlock waiver is appropriate.
+If you live out of state and your home state does not have compatible requirements, then an interlock waiver is also appropriate.
 However, the suspension will likely remain on the National Driver's License Registry and prevent you from getting a license or permit in your home state.

 Conclusion:

-For almost everyone who calls our office, installing the interlock as soon as it can be legally installed is the correct legal advice.Â
+For almost everyone who calls our office, installing the interlock as soon as it can be legally installed is the correct legal advice.
+However, if you have served out the entire suspension time, including the time you could have legally driven on the interlock, then seeking the interlock waiver could be a good alternative for you.

 Comments